rohantmp/enhancements/enhancements/local-storage/automatic-detection.md

 ## Alternatives
 - Existing manual creation of LocalVolume CRs.
 With the node selector on the LocalVolume, a single CR can apply to an entire class of nodes (i.e., a machineset or a physical rack of homogeneous hardware).
 When a machineset is defined, a corresponding LocalVolume can also be created.
 - Directly enhancing the LocalVolume CR to allow for auto discovery

+The first approach requires some manual work and knowledge of underlying nodes, this makes it inefficient for large clusters.
+The second approach can introduce breaking change to the existing GA API.
+Therefore this approach makes sense.